Moses Taylor: Tammany Hall

-After the Civil War, during which he assisted the Union with financing the war debt, he continued to invest in iron, railroads, and real estate.
-His real estate holdings in New York brought him into close association with Boss Tweed of New York's Tammany Hall.
-Moses sat in 1871 on a committee made up of New York's most influential and successful businessmen and signed his name to a report that commended Tweed's controller for his honesty and integrity.
+After the Civil War, during which he assisted the Union with financing its war debt, he continued to invest in iron, railroads, and real estate.
+His real estate holdings in New York brought him into close association with political power broker Boss Tweed of New York's Tammany Hall.
+Taylor sat in 1871 on a committee made up of New York's most influential and successful businessmen and signed his name to a report that commended Tweed's controller for his honesty and integrity.
 This report was considered a notorious whitewash.

 Personal life

 Taylor was married to Catharine Anne Wilson (1810–1892).
 Together, they were the parents of: